AjRoAs/rad-parse/README.md

 - `dist/rad-parser.js`: single-file ES module combining the entire parser
 - `dist/rad-parser.min.js`: minified version suitable for CDN or browser-based distributions
+- `dist/rad-parser-nodict.js`: dictionary-free build that packs only the runtime parser utilities, streaming helpers, and pixel-data helpers (ideal for clients that already resolve tag names elsewhere)
+- `dist/rad-parser-nodict.min.js`: minified version of the dictionary-free build
+- `dist/rad-parser-dictionary.js`: standalone dictionary export for clients that need the comprehensive DICOM tag mapping without the runtime parser

-Run `npm run release` to regenerate both artifacts (it runs `tsc` followed by the `esbuild` bundling pipeline shown above).
+Run `npm run release` to regenerate both artifacts (it runs the `esbuild` bundling pipeline shown above).
 This script also runs automatically before `npm publish`, so the npm release always includes the latest bundles.
-When creating a GitHub release, attach the full `dist` folder plus the `rad-parser.*.js` files so users can download the single-file builds directly.
+When creating a GitHub release, attach the `rad-parser-bundles.zip` archive (which contains the four `rad-parser.*.js` bundles) and the individual bundle files so users can download them directly without culling the `dist/` tree.

 ### GitHub release automation